Consuming Impulse: Music

-While retaining some of the thrash metal elements from its predecessor Malleus Maleficarum (1988), Consuming Impulse saw the band progress further towards a pure death metal style.
+The sound on Consuming Impulse has been compared to the early work of Death.
 The album's instrumentation draws influence from Slayer, and contains what is described as "frantic, atonal, and noisy soloing."
 The album's "doomy" sections have drawn comparisons to Celtic Frost.

+Artwork

+Decibel called the album's cover artwork "tacky".
+It is considered to be an iconic death metal album cover.

 Reception and legacy

 John Serba of AllMusic gave the album 4 and a half stars out of five.
 He wrote: "Consuming Impulse stands firmly next to Death's Leprosy, Sepultura's Beneath the Remains, Obituary's Slowly We Rot, and Morbid Angel's Altars of Madness as key evolutionary albums in the legitimization of death metal in the late '80s. [...]
 Consuming Impulse is the guts of Pestilence's career, the group confidently leaping from the gutter with teeth bared, ready to stand toe-to-toe with the other truly great -- and more appreciated -- acts in the death metal genre."

+Decibel said the album "melted minds and liquefied brains" and stated that the album "was, in fact, a game-changer" in the genre.